rlanciloti/cpre558-final-project/README.md

 ## Setup Conda Environment

 Provided in this repo is a conda-environment.yml file.
 This can be used to spin up a conda environment that has all of the neccessary dependencies to run the project.
 If conda is installed, simply run `conda env create -f conda-environment.yml` and it will create the environment.
 Next, run `conda activate cpre558-final-proj` and this will set conda to use the newly created virtual environment.
 To leave this virtual environment. run `conda deactivate`.
 As long as the virtual enviornment hasn't been removed and installed successfully, it can be used by running the `conda activate cpre558-final-proj` command when it's not active.
+To delete this enviroment, run `conda remove --name cpre558-final-proj --all`.

+Conversly, if conda is not installed, running `pip install requirements.txt`.

+## Pylint

+Pylint is setup to run on push to any repo and on pull-request to master.
+This is not optional and without passing pylint checks, no PR will make it into master.
+Currently there are a handful of rules disabled, however this can be changed to either remove or add more.
+The list of disabled rules are below:

+- `W0311`: Allows the use of tab (subject to change if spaces are prefered by both developers)
+- `W0211`: Allows class variables to be definied outside of the `__init__` function
+- `E0401`: Ignores import errors.
+Couldn't figure out how to satisfy import paths for both pylint and main.py
+- `unspecified-encoding`: Allows the use of `open()` without specifying `UTF-8`
+- `invalid-name`: Allows for classes to not follow Pascal casing and python files to not follow camel_casing.
+Although, please keep it somewhat consistent.

 ## Running the Myopic Scheduler